-CDPH's predecessor, the Department of Health Services, adopted regulations in 1998 that establish standards for the addition of fluoride to drinking water.
+The California Department of Health Services (predecessor to SWRCB), adopted regulations in 1998 that establish standards for the addition of fluoride to drinking water.
 The regulations are located in Title 22 of the California Code of Regulations (CCR) Sections 64433, et. seq..
 The standards require fluoridating public water systems to maintain fluoride levels within a range that has been established for its climate.
 This is based on the concept that people in cooler climates typically drink less water per day than people in warmer climates.
 The optimal level for fluoride in the Indian Wells Valley is 0.8 ppm with a control range of 0.7 to 1.3 ppm.
-The average naturally occurring fluoride level in the District's wells is 0.75 ppm.
+The average naturally occurring fluoride level in the District's wells is 0.7 ppm.
 The District is not required to add any additional fluoride to the drinking water.

 The MCL for fluoride is 2.0 ppm; the PHG and MCLG is 1.0 ppm.
-We detected fluoride in two wells in 2011 that exceed the PHG.
-This was the last time the wells were tested for fluoride.
-The concentration of fluoride in well 10 was 1.2 ppm and the concentration in well 9A was 1.4 ppm.
+We detected fluoride in one well in 2017 that exceed the PHG.
+The concentration of fluoride in Well 9A was 1.4 ppm.